isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

 You need two variations of a website that links the published and unpublished assets:

-* Public version: Link assets using your traditional Scene7 URL syntax
+* Public version: Link assets using your traditional Dynamic Media Classic URL syntax
 * Staging version: Link assets using the same syntax but with the Secure Testing site name

 **Run the tests**